lemire/FastPFor/README.md

 patent anything.

 However, we implemented
 varint-G8UI which was patented by its authors.
+DO NOT use vartin-G8UI if you want to avoid patents.

+The rest of the library *should be* patent-free.